CrossyChainsaw/Portfolio/README.md

 **Recognize**:  Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.

-**Take into account**: Adapt your communication, working, and behavior styles to work with other developers from different cultures;
+**Take into account**: Adapt your communication, working, and behaviour styles to work with other developers from different cultures;
 Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

 ### Coding Together
 We didn't have very strict coding standards in our team.
-We did have one rule and that is to code everything in english.
+We did have one rule and that is to code everything in English.

-If multiple people worked on one repository we made branches and push the branches to github. finally we merge them to the master.
+If multiple people worked on one repository we made branches and push the branches to GitHub. finally we merge them to the master.
 Working like this we avoid pushing our code to the master branch which could be very fatal.

 ## Learning Outcome 6: Requirements and Design
 *You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using **multiple types of test techniques**.*